seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-12.md

 to as *papañcanirodha*, 'cessation of prolificity'.
 We come across such references to Nibbāna in terms of *papañca* quite often.

-The Tathāgatas are free from *papañcasaññāsaṅkhā*, although they make use of worldly concepts and designations.
+The *tathāgatas* are free from *papañcasaññāsaṅkhā*, although they make use of worldly concepts and designations.
 In the *Kalahavivādasutta* we come across the dictum *saññānidānā hi papañcasaṅkhā*,[^fn422] according to which reckonings through prolificity arise from perception.
-Now the Tathāgatas have gone beyond the pale of perception in attaining wisdom.
+Now the *tathāgatas* have gone beyond the pale of perception in attaining wisdom.
 That is why they are free from *papañcasaññāsaṅkhā*, reckonings born of prolific perception.